-4.2.1.7 Sensitive environmental areas
+4.2.1.9 Environmentally sensitive areas

-The proximity of the project to any environmentally sensitive areas should be shown on a map of suitable scale.
-This section of the EIS should then identify whether any of those environmentally sensitive areas could be affected, directly and indirectly, by the project.
+The proximity of the project to any category A or B environmentally sensitive areas as defined under the Environmental Protection Regulation 2008 should be shown on a map of suitable scale.

+This section of the EIS should then identify whether any of those environmentally sensitive areas could be affected, directly or indirectly, by the project.